madliani/madliani/README.md

 ![Built with styled-components](https://img.shields.io/badge/styledcomponents-DB7093.svg?style=for-the-badge&logo=styled-components&logoColor=white)
 ![Built with TypeScript](https://img.shields.io/badge/TypeScript-3178C6.svg?style=for-the-badge&logo=TypeScript&logoColor=white)

+Hello!
 My name is Rakhman Abdurakhmanov and I am front-end developer, linux user and mathematician.

 My journey into front-end development began at a hackathon organized by [axmit](https://axmit.com).
 I participated in it together with a team of other guys.
 We were in the top three finalists and were invited to work.